maread99/market_analy/README.md

 `$ pip install market-analy[jupyter]`

-Then call:

-`jupyter nbextension enable --py --sys-prefix ipyvuetify`

 Alternatively, it's possible to use an existing JupyterLab installation (>=3.0) in a separate environment to that in which `market_analy` is installed.
 In this case:
 * The following dependencies should additionally be installed **in the environment to which JupyterLab is installed**:
   - `ipyvuetify`
   - `bqplot`
-* Jupyter should be called with the following arguments:
-  - `jupyter nbextension enable --py --sys-prefix ipyvuetify`
 * A kernel should be created for **the environment to which `market_analy` was installed**.
 Executing the following, with any virutal environment activated, will create a kernel and make it available to all installed versions of `jupyterlab`.
   - `python -m ipykernel install --user --name mkt_analy --display-name "market analy env"`